Chaduke/paddles_balls_blocks_walls/README.md

+NOTE : I'm currently having some collision issues with LibSGD, and as it is still in development I've decided to switch this project over to the Godot engine until things mature a bit.
+Its moving along slowly but surely, but Godot is a very detailed game engine with a lot of features so its going to take me a little while to learn all its quirks.
+I'll have a Godot project uploaded here as soon as I get something worthwhile, shouldn't be long!
+In the meantime please subscribe to my youtube channel, star this repository and check out my support page to get updates when they happen!  https://chaduke.github.io/support-me
+-

 This is a game project I've been wanting to work on for a very long time.
 Now that the years have flown by, and the original game that inspired me to re-create it has fallen into obscurity, (among other reasons), the time is now!

 The original inspiration for this project came from a game I found many years ago (20 maybe?) called "Block", programmed by a Japanese developer that went by the name of "Kenta".
 It's basically a Breakout / Arkanoid clone but with a TON of FUN features!